Who are we?

 Credit Brokers

 If you use a Credit Broker service that Monzo partners with, we will share information about what Loan rates we might offer you.
+If you get a debt consolidation loan we will also share your account details so that any remaining balance is sent to your Monzo account.
 This is in line with the service you request from the Credit Broker.

 Other Monzo Group companies